hweidner/check-mk-goodies/README.md

 command.
 On Debian-like systems, the files `/run/reboot-required` and `/run/reboot-required.pkgs` are evaluated, according to [section 9.12 of the Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-opersys.html#signaling-that-a-reboot-is-required).

 On Alpine Linux, the script only checks for an updated kernel.
+If the Alpine system is running in an LXC container without its own kernel, the check does nothing.

 ## wireguard